Hyperparameter Transfer with Mixture-of-Expert Layers: Introduction

 \textbf{Theoretical grounding.}\quad { We provide a theoretical justification of our proposed parameterization using dynamical mean-field theory (DMFT) \cite{bordelon2022self}.
 Specifically, we obtain an explicit description of the training dynamics of residual networks with MoE layers in the \textit{simultaneous} limit of infinite width, depth, expert size, and expert count.
 The evolution of (finite) network summary statistics (e.g. layerwise feature kernels) is therefore automatically consistent across scale.
 We find a novel three-level mean-field hierarchy: residual stream representations are mean-field over expert outputs, which are themselves mean-field over individual expert neurons.
 The DMFT analysis justifies several subtle but important properties of our parameterization, such as the transfer of optimal HPs across expert hidden width multiplier (Figure \ref{fig: fineweb transfer}, last column). }

-\textbf{Empirical validation of HP transfer.}\quad We systemically verify (over different datasets and MoE sparsity levels) that our parameterization enables reliable transfer on both the initialization scale (init. std. $\sigma$) and learning rate (LR $\eta$) when varying width, depth, expert count, and expert size (\Cref{fig: fineweb transfer} and \Cref{fig: c4 transfer}) on a fixed token budget (1B).
+\textbf{Empirical validation of HP transfer.}\quad We systematically verify (over different datasets and MoE sparsity levels) that our parameterization enables reliable transfer on both the initialization scale (standard deviation $\sigma$) and learning rate (LR $\eta$) when varying width, depth, expert count, and expert size (\Cref{fig: fineweb transfer} and \Cref{fig: c4 transfer}) on a fixed token budget (1B).
 We verify HP transfer by tuning base models with 38M activated parameters and scale up to (around) 2B total parameters (\Cref{fig: fineweb transfer} and \Cref{fig: 1B aux scale}).
+During training, we report that stability in MoE pre-training is more sensitive to {constant-scale} HPs, multipliers that are treated as $\Theta(1)$ in our parameterization (Apdx.~\ref{apdx: const scale hp}).
+In contrast, balancing {constant-scale} HPs in dense models can improve performance but does not seem necessary to ensure stability \cite{bordelon2023depthwise}.

 \textbf{Performant models.}\quad {We find empirically that using our parameterization to select HPs leads to strong pre-training performance, even when compared to competitive dense baselines (\Cref{fig: GPT2 speedrun} and \Cref{fig: GPT-2-medium}) when scaling up both model dimensions {and} increasing total training steps (and thus total number of tokens).
 Furthermore, our parameterization consistently exhibits uniform expert load balancing even when expert count is scaled (\Cref{fig: imbalance}).